How to Deadlift

 • Continue pressing with your legs and thrusting your hips (almost like a vertical hip thrust) forward until you are fully stood up

-• Hold the weight for a second at the top, with locked hips and knees, then lower back to the starting position and repeat (do not bounce the weight)
+• Hold the weight for a second at the top of the movement, with locked hips and knees, then lower back to the starting position and repeat (do not bounce the weight)

 There are also plenty of cues to use when you are deadlifting that can help you remember certain aspects, and deadlift with better form.
-For example, telling yourself to “paint your shins” reminds you to keep the barbell close to your body, dragging it along your legs as you lift.
+For example, telling yourself to “paint your shins” reminds you to keep the barbell close to your body, dragging it along your legs as you lift for a full range of motion.
 Another one is “drive with your heels” reminding you to, well, drive the lift with your heels so you are getting good leg activation and not lifting entirely with your back.

 Besides cues, there are plenty of things to keep in your gym bag that can help with deadlifting.
 For one, a good weightlifting belt is great to use during heavy deadlifts, as it helps with core bracing and keeps your entire midsection tight during the lift for improved stabilization.
 There are also weightlifting straps that help with grip, so you are able to do higher volume sets without worrying about the bar slipping out of your hands.
 Straps will also allow you to lift a little more weight than normal, so they are great for progressive overload.